-Give Yourself Credit for the Successes and Take Responsibility for the Failures
+Take Credit for Your Successes and Responsibility for Unmet Goals

-Close Out Your Year With a Yearly Review
+Close Out Your Year With a Personal Year-End Review

 You should receive your download link via e-mail within the hour.
 Be sure you check your SPAM or Promotions folder if you’re not finding the e-mail.
 If, after an hour, you have not received your link, please contact me and I’ll help you figure out what happened.